 The Moon's disc leaves the disc of the Sun.
 The penumbra leaves the observer's location.

-A partial solar eclipse can be seen when the Moon intrudes into the disc of the Sun but does not block it entirely as in a total solar eclipse.
+A partial solar eclipse can be seen when the Moon moves into the disc of the Sun but does not block it entirely as in a total solar eclipse.
+There are only two points of contact - when the moon starts and ends the transit of the Sun's disc.

 WARNING: Never view the Sun with a telescope or binoculars